 DID YOU KNOW?

 Mice are small rodents that usually have pointed snouts and small ears.
 The body is typically elongated with slender, usually hairless tails, but different types of mice show large variations.
 Body dimensions vary considerably by species, though some approximate values are available: total length 28-130 mm.
-The original motivation for the domestication of cats is thought to have been for their predation of mice and their relatives, the rats.
+The original motivation for the domestication of cats is thought to have been their predation of mice and their relatives, the rats.

 Mice causing problems in your lawn or garden?